raheelarshad14/raheelarshad14/README.md

 ---

 ## About me
 I'm a Software Engineering student with strong passion for Technology.
-I learn by building — focusing on practical projects that combine programming fundamentals, teamwork, and real-world problem solving.
+I learn by building, focusing on practical projects that combine programming fundamentals, teamwork, and real-world problem solving.

 ## Currently
 **Working on: AURA**
-AURA is a team collaboration project with 12 students.
+AURA is a team collaboration project with 10 students.
 We're learning, implementing, and exploring ways to monetize practical ideas through joint project ventures.

 ## Skills
 - Programming: C++, Python, Java (currently strengthening core OOP concepts)